Tape v. Hurley: Opinion of the court

-On January 9, 1885, Superior Court Justice McGuire handed down the decision in favor of the Tapes.
+On January 9, 1885, Superior Court Justice McGuire handed down the decision in favor of the Tapes ruling that denying admission to Mamie would be a violation of the Fourteenth Amendment, however, he also explained how the board could get around it by opening a separate school.
+He stressed that the court could not rule in violation of the law, but the legislature could create racial restrictions in white schools.
 On appeal, the California Supreme Court upheld the decision in March 1885 since California law only excluded Indian and African American students from public school.
-On the court, Tape's attorney, W.F.
-Gibson, argued that the Tapes family was not a typical Chinese family who did not want to assimilate into American society.
-Instead, the Tapes family was westernized in customs, beliefs, and language.
+In court, Tape's attorney, W.F.
+Gibson, argued that the Tape family was not a typical Chinese family who did not want to assimilate into American society.
+Instead, the Tape family was westernized in customs, beliefs, and language.
 California Supreme Court justice John Sharpstein then claimedRespondent here has the same right to enter a public school that any other child has.

-To deny a child, born of Chinese parents in this state, entrance to the public schools would be a violation of the law of the state and the Constitution of the United States.In response to the ruling, Mary Tape sent an incensed letter to the San Francisco school board expressing her outrage:
+To deny a child, born of Chinese parents in this state, entrance to the public schools would be a violation of the law of the state and the Constitution of the United States.

-May you Mr. Moulder, never be persecuted like the way you have persecuted little Mamie Tape. is it a disgrace to be Born a Chinese?
-Didn't God make us all!!!
-What right!
-Have you to bar my children out of the school because she is a chinese Descend.
-Mamie Tape will never attend any of the Chinese schools of your making!
-Never!!!
-I will let the world see sir What justice there is When it is govern by the Race prejudice men!!!